top of page

 My attraction to black and white pictures was obvious when I travelled with very few rolls of colour film on overseas holidays in my twenties and early thirties.
 I found it challenging, though, to recreate in pictures what I was seeing when shooting landscapes on these holidays.
 Eventually I felt like black and white film had seduced me but failed to live up to expectations.
 Fortunately, in 1997 I was able to move to New York City to live for three years.
 This is where I found something - my love for street photography.
 There are few cities in the world that present endless subject matter for photography.
 Not only that, black and white film is perfect to capture the sights, sounds and emotions of the city.

 Armed with newly purchased cameras and lenses, I'd spend hours walking the streets of New York shooting what I saw as interesting juxtapositions, shapes, lighting plays and movement.
 I was besotted with grainy and highly contrasted pictures to best represent what I was seeing and feeling at the time.
 It was exhilarating watching these come to life in the darkroom where I spent hours experimenting with chemicals and papers in the development process.
+Eventually, colour transparencies were adopted for greater tonal richness over negatives and used as a secondary source of capture as there are scenes in New York that are best shot in colour.
+Then, trips to America's amazing national parks invigorated colour landscape photograph.

 Simon Wrigley